dokku/dokku/docs/deployment/process-management.md

 ### Starting all applications

-In some cases, it may be necessary to start all applications from scratch - eg. if all Docker containers have been manually stopped.
+In some cases, it may be necessary to start all applications from scratch - e.g. if all Docker containers have been manually stopped.
 This can be executed via the `ps:startall` command, which supports parallelism in the same manner `ps:rebuildall`, `ps:restartall`, and `ps:stopall` do.

 Be aware that no action will be taken if the application containers are running.